Controlling your dog in public

-When is your dog 'under control'?
+When a dog is 'under control'

 A dog is considered ‘under control’ if it is on a lead held by someone able to control the dog.
 For example, a large dog would not be under control if its lead was held by a child who would be unable to restrain the dog if it strained against the lead.

-Dogs which behave dangerously
+Dogs that behave dangerously

 It is an offence to allow a dog to attack or cause serious injury to a person or livestock, or to behave in such a way that makes a person worried that it might attack them.

-Dogs which behave dangerously may be seized by the council dog warden, and their owners prosecuted.
 The dogs may be destroyed if the magistrate considers that they are a danger to the public.

 - muzzled when in a public place